Municipal Library Elevator Coup: Attempted coup

 With the leadership of the movement almost decapitated, it fell to Afonso Costa to salvage the group's plans.
 The government had placed many sites under observation and the military was supported by government forces.
 A few, still belligerent conspirators, attempted to attack these forces in the bairro of Rato, in the civil parish of Alcântara, at the Campo de Santana and along the Rua da Escola Politécnica: one policeman was killed.

 Alfredo Luís da Costa, supported by members of the Progressive Dissidency, took their positions under the conspirator's plan, at the Municipal Library Elevator.
 The Municipal Elevator, also known as the Library Elevator or Elevator of São Julião, was the seventh public elevator to be constructed in Lisbon.
-It was inaugurated on January 12, 1897 under the supervision of its designer, Raoul Mesnier du Ponsard, and operated until 1915 when it was permanently taken out of service.
+It was inaugurated on 12 January 1897 under the supervision of its designer, Raoul Mesnier du Ponsard, and operated until 1915 when it was permanently taken out of service.
 It connected the Largo da Biblioteca near the Municipal Library (today, the Academy of Fine Arts) with the municipal square, Largo de São Julião (today, the Praça do Município), through the buildings at 13 Largo de S. Julião and the terrace of the Palácio do Visconde de Coruche.

 Waiting for confirmation from the leadership to execute their plans, and hopeful of a turn in the events, many of the remaining conspirators begin to congregate at the Elevator.
-Their appearance was scrutinized by a policeman, who became suspicious because the Elevator was ostensibly out of service.
-Calling for reinforcements, a group of officers detained and arrest the group of men, which included Afonso Costa, António Egas Moniz, Álvaro Poppe, Francisco Correia de Herédia (the Viscount of Ribeira Brava) and others.
-While José Maria de Alpoim was able to escape to Spain, in all 100 people arrested during the crackdown, including the Viscounts of Pedralva and Ameal, João Pinto dos Santos, Cassiano Neves and Batalha de Freitas.
+Their appearance was scrutinized by a policeman, who became suspicious because the Elevator was out of service.
+He called for reinforcements, and a group of officers detained and arrested the group of men, which included Afonso Costa, António Egas Moniz, Álvaro Poppe, Francisco Correia de Herédia (the Viscount of Ribeira Brava) and others.
+While José Maria de Alpoim was able to escape to Spain, in all 100 people were arrested during the crackdown, including the Viscounts of Pedralva and Ameal, João Pinto dos Santos, Cassiano Neves and Batalha de Freitas.
 The coup was crushed.